2nd Part

 On the assumption of the office as wakil-us Sultanat, Bairam khan began the process of eliminating all those nobles who would challenge him.
 Subsequently, all such nobles who posed a challenge to Bairam Khan were sent to Kabul.
 Tensions were developing in the nobility and it was on the verge of crisis by the second battle of Panipat.
 The imperial forces led by Tardi Beg failed to defend themselves against the Afghan forces at the Battle of Tughlaqabad.
 At this juncture, trying to assert himself, Bairam Khan, without the sanction of the emperor, ordered the execution of Tardi Beg on charges of treachery leading to dissensions in the

 nobility.
 But the victory at Panipat revived Bairam Khan's power.
 He further strengthened his position by distributing titles and jagirs in the Doab and granting promotions and rewards to his loyalists.
-He also gave important positions to his favorites
+He also gave important positions to his favorites.

 The decline in Bairam Khan's power started when Akbar was married to, the daughter of Mirza Abdullah Mughal despite his resistance and the arrival of Hamida Banu Begum and Maham Anaga from Kabul in April 1557.
 By 1558, he had to share power with leading nobles.
 Bairam Khan as wakil could not place any proposal before the king without the consent of leading nobles which diminished his power.
 To regain his power, he attempted a coup in 1559 by promoting several low ranking officials which created resentment among the nobility and isolated him.
 Further, he had made no attempt to win the confidence of the king Akbar and thus dismissed in March 1560.